 1. Sales development representative (SDR)

-- The drive to solve problems
+A self-starter who has the drive to solve problems

-- Confident when conducting strategic research, lead generation and outreach
+Confident when conducting strategic research, lead generation and outreach

-- Great time management and organization
+Good at time management and organization

-- Ability to work independently
+Able to work independently

 2. Inside sales representative